-Sometimes the best advice you get on campus comes from a fellow student.
-That's why the Career Planning Center created the Career Peer Adviser position so students could help fellow students with career-related questions
+The Career Planning Center created the Career Peer Advisor position so students could help fellow students with career-related questions!

-What is the Career Peer Adviser (CPA) Program?
+What is the Career Peer Advisor (CPA) Program?

 The CPA Program is a student leadership program for sophomore, juniors, and senior students interested in helping underclassmen develop career readiness skills.
-CPA's receive extensive training from the Career Planning Center staff and use that knowledge to meet with and guide students in the Center.
+CPAs receive extensive training from the Career Planning Center staff and use that knowledge to meet with and guide students in the CPC.

 Peer Advisers assist students with: